 Michelle also points out the challenges around people management.
 The most critical issue is monitoring their health parameters, and vital indicators to predict fatigue and other safety-related issues.
 On similar lines, assisting in people-to-people collaboration in mines is also a considerable challenge, wherein only one person is able to get into the depth of the mine and needs further assistance to solve a problem.
 Apart from that, there is this problem of matching the skill set of the personnel with the work that is to be done.
 One more related aspect of people management is managing the intrusion of mines, as this happens quite frequently in populated areas, especially in African countries.

-Michelle also notes that cyber postures in mining companies are also not so robust.
+Michelle also notes that cyber security postures in mining companies are also not so robust.
 So there are more and more incidents of hackers stealing information from mining companies.
 The same applies to the OT systems of mining companies.

 Ways of Startup Engagements with Mining Companies